Welcome to Building A Koi Pond where you will find down-to-earth information about how to build a koi pond.

-All you need are a few simple tools and the right information and you can start building a koi pond you will be proud of and enjoy for many years to come.
-So take your time and learn the basics.
+All you need are a few simple tools and the right information, and you can start building a koi pond you will be proud of and enjoy for many years to come.
+So, take your time and learn the basics.

 If I Can Learn How To Build A Koi Pond So Can You

 There really wasn’t a whole lot of practical information out there about pond building.

 It was like trying to find out about an ancient secret that was shrouded in mystery.

 Quite a bit actually.
 What I wanted was a hobby and not an obsession.
 Those books complicated everything and actually put me off from building a koi pond for a while.

 Koi Pond Construction Was Beginning To Look Like A Lost Art

 I didn’t know anyone who had a pond either.
 A lot of what I did find was about building garden ponds which may work for goldfish but is not at all suitable for koi fish.

-So I decided to learn how to build a fish pond on my own.
-I figured if I could keep a tractor running with baling wire and duct tape I could eventually build a koi pond and get it right.
+So, I decided to learn how to build a fish pond on my own.
+I figured if I could keep a tractor running with baling wire and duct tape, I could eventually build a koi pond and get it right.

 The end result, I was able to construct my koi pond of about 9,000 gallons for under $3,000 dollars and I could have built it for much less if I knew then what I know now.

-Of course there are some things I wish I had done differently.
-But luckily I didn’t make any major mistakes and with all the information you have right at your finger tips nowadays, you wont either.
+Of course, there are some things I wish I had done differently.
+But luckily, I didn’t make any major mistakes and with all the information you have right at your fingertips nowadays, you won’t either.

-You need a good pump, a skimmer and a good filtration system.
+You need a good pump, a skimmer, and a good filtration system.
 Those are the basics.
 Oh, if you want water to stay in your pond you will also need a liner.

 What I Learned About Building A Koi Pond

 But it soon became apparent that water quality was the main thing to pay attention to.
 What I learned was that if you take care of the water, the koi will pretty much take care of themselves.

-If I could keep the water clean and moving I realized I would have already won 90% of the battle.
+If I could keep the water clean and moving, I realized I would have already won 90% of the battle.
 The other 10% was figuring out how to do this without it costing an arm and a leg.

 But please be aware that there is a lot of expensive stuff people will try to sell you that you don’t really need.
 I have found that building a koi pond can be as simple or complicated as you want to make it.